AlgoSecure/iotmap/README.md

 IoTMap >
 ````
-Each module and functions provide its help menu to list the functions available and how to use them.
+Each module and functions provide a help menu to list the functions available and how to use them.

 ### Database module
-This module manages the neo4j database and can interact with it.
+This module manages and interacts with the neo4j database.
 ```
 IoTMap > database
 IoTMap database > help